-Each person and each disability is unique; though, there are general guidelines that SASS utilizes for disability documentation.
-High school 504 Plans or Individualized Education Plans (IEPs) do not transfer to post-secondary education are not sufficient documentation for post-secondary accommodations.
-However, the documentation that was used to develop a 504 Plan or an IEP – psychological evaluation, medical records, etc. – might be sufficient.
-Documentation should be current, relevant, and include information about the impact of the disability on learning and life activities.
-Documentation typically includes, but is not limited to:
+Each person and each disability are unique; though, there are general guidelines that SASS utilizes for disability documentation.
+High school 504 Plans or Individualized Education Plans (IEPs) do not transfer to post-secondary education but may serve as documentation of a disability.
+Documentation should be current, relevant, and from the appropriate licensed professional.
+Depending on your circumstances, documentation may look like the following:

 Step 3: Request accommodations for your disability.